braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/getting_started/campaign_basics.md

 > When will a customer encounter this campaign?

 Users can enter your campaign in three ways: scheduled, action-based, or API-triggered.
-Scheduled delivery involves adjusting your campaigns to send at a specificed time, and optionally, for a specified cadence.
+Scheduled delivery involves adjusting your campaigns to send at a specified time, and optionally, for a specified cadence.
 Action-based campaigns respond to specific customer behaviors as they happen in real-time.
 This can include making a purchase or interacting with another campaign.
 API-triggered campaigns can be set up to determine key customer actions on your platform that, once achieved, will trigger an API call to Braze and send your campaigns.

 ### The "who": Select an entry audience

 > Who are you trying to reach?

-You can use a pre-defined segment and add further filters.
+You can use pre-defined [segments]({{site.baseurl}}/user_guide/engagement_tools/segments) to target users based on their demographic, behavioral, or technical characteristics and actions.
+Add more filters when building your campaign to tailor your segment further.
 Only the users who match these target audience criteria can enter the journey.
 Check out this table for a quick summary of the available filter types.

 | Filter | Description |
 |---|---|